Do I Need a Permit?

 PERMITS AND INSPECTIONS ARE REQUIRED FOR THE FOLLOWING:

-- New Attached or Detached Buildings and Structures (Residential and Non-Residential) greater than 120 square feet
+- New Attached or Detached Buildings and Structures (Residential and Non-Residential) with a floor area greater than 120 square feet

 - Tenant Improvements

 - Roof and Ground Mount Solar Installation

 - Enclosed Patios